 When I was a child, I dreamt again and again that I would go to Antarctica alone and live in the snow on my own for a few months.
 Of course, as a child, I would also dream that I take the television and computer with me.
 This dream was forgotten with the years.
 But the thirst for the silence of the snowy mountains stayed with me.

 When I arrived at the yoga studio and I met the tranquility and the love of meditation, I knew inside that this was what I wanted more than anything else.
-Even if I would practice 4 or 5 hours every day, it was not enough for me.
+Even if I would be practicing yoga daily, it was not enough for me.
 I had the appetite of a wolf.
 Even throughout the day, I would use every free moment and retire to my room to sit for a few more moments of contemplation.
 Even when I was with friends, at work, or while I was studying, I always wanted to return to the meditation, to return to the prayer and the depth of my heart.
 I wanted to practice all day, but the different commitments I had did not allow me.
 Two years passed like this.

 I gathered my determination and decided to go and meet my spiritual guide to tell him that I could not hold my thirst anymore, that I had enough of evolving so slowly and that I wanted to make a breakthrough, and another breakthrough, and another breakthrough.